sidd1967/Weather-Application/README.md

 ### Database Setup

-The database used is MongoDB Atlas and access is currently open to anyone with the connection srv string.
+The database used is MongoDB Atlas and network access is currently open to anyone with the connection srv string.
 The connection is already configured in the backend files of the web application.
 So no need to worry about that.

 ## Build